Video Village

 Video Village is an American television game show produced by Heatter-Quigley Productions, which aired on the CBS network in daytime from July 11, 1960, to June 15, 1962, and in primetime from July 1 to September 16, 1960.
 It was notable for the use of its unique "living board game" concept and for premiering soon after the quiz show scandals.
+The concept was envisioned in December 1959 when the two met.

 Personnel

 Jack Narz served as the host (introduced on-air as "the Mayor") from the show's premiere until September 9, 1960, after which he departed for personal reasons.
 Red Rowe filled in as Mayor for the week of September 16 (including the final nighttime episode); the following Monday, Monty Hall replaced Narz and hosted through the remainder of the show's run.

 Kenny Williams served as the announcer (the "town crier") throughout the show's run.
-Joanne Copeland (later to become the second Mrs. Johnny Carson) served as the show's original hostess during the time it originated from New York City.
+Joanne Copeland served as the show's original hostess during the time it originated from New York City.
 Shortly after Hall joined the show and Heatter-Quigley moved it to CBS Television City in Hollywood, California, Copeland was replaced by Eileen Barton.